chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     ∀ α ∈ L : ∀ i ∈ (i, ⲁ) ∈  Α: (ⲁ ⊂:sub:`s` α) ∎

-Theorem 1.2.3 and Theorem 1.2.4 are the direct result of defining String length as the number of non-Empty characters in a String and then defining containment based on String length.
-Careful inspection of Definition 1.1.5 will show that it depends on a precise notion of length.
+The next theorems, Theorem 1.2.3 and Theorem 1.2.4, are the direct result of defining String length as the number of non-Empty characters in a String and then defining containment based on String length.
+Careful inspection of Definition 1.1.7 will show that it depends on a precise notion of String Length.
 In other words, in the current formal system, containment is derivative of length.
+The order of definitions and axioms in any formal system of Language cannot be of an arbitary character.
+There is an inherent hierarchical structure in linguistics that must be captured and formalized in the correct order.

-**Theorem 1.2.3** ∀ α ∈ L : ∀ i ∈ N:sub:`l(α)`: [ (i, ⲁ:sub:`i`) ∈  Α ] → ¬[ (ⲁ:sub:`i` = ε) ∧ (ⲁ:sub:`i` ⊂:sub:`s` α) ]
+**Theorem 1.2.3** ∀ α ∈ L : ∀ (i, ⲁ) ∈  Α : ¬[ (ⲁ = ε) ∧ (ⲁ ⊂:sub:`s` α) ]

 This theorem can be stated in natural language as follows: The Empty Character is not contained in a Word of a Language.